Belarus in the Eurovision Song Contest 2020: Final

 The televised final took place on 28 February 2020 at the "Belarusfilm" studio in Minsk, hosted by Evgeny Perlin and 2017 Belarusian Junior Eurovision contestant Helena Meraai.
 Prior to the competition, a draw for the running order took place on 28 January 2020.
-A 50/50 combination of votes from nine jury members made up of music professionals and a public telephone vote selected the song "Da vidna" performed by VАL as the winner.
+A 50/50 combination of votes from nine jury members made up of music professionals and a public telephone vote selected the song "Da vidna" performed by VAL as the winner.
 The jury consisted of Stig Karlsen (executive producer of the Norwegian TV channel NRK), Dmitry Koldun (singer, represented Belarus at Eurovision in 2007), William Lee Adams (founder and editor Eurovision blog Wiwibloggs), Olga Vorobyova (singer and composer, artistic director of the ensemble Camerata), Zena (singer, represented Belarus at Eurovision in 2019), Alexandros Panayi (Cypriot singer-songwriter, represented Cyprus at Eurovision in 1995 and 2000), Tali Eshkoli (producer of the Israeli TV channel Kan), Yuriy Seleznyov (singer and composer) and Joana Levieva-Sawyer (producer and journalist, Bulgarian head of delegation for Eurovision).